dkshakya17/dkshakya17/README.md

 ### Hi there 👋

-- 👋 I’m @shakyadeep working as Senior UI/Frontend Engineer having 5 years of experince into IT and fintech Domain.
+- 👋 I’m @shakyadeep working as UI/Frontend Engineer having 5.6+ years of experince into IT and fintech Domain.
 - 🌱 I’m currently learning NextJS and blockchain
 - 👯 I’m looking to collaborate on Youtube making Content on programming @deepprogrammer
 - 🤔 I’m looking for help with ...